EUROPEAN DIPLOMA IN EMERGENCY RADIOLOGY (EDER)

 STEP 2 – Completion of all requirements

-2. Training in Radiology
+b) Training in Radiology (On-the-job Training)

-4. Proof of practice
+c) Proof of practice

-Applicants need to send a proof of practice.
+Radiologists need to send a proof of practice.

 ESER is offering 11 diploma related webinars per year.
 The applicant must attend all webinars.
 Webinars are free of charge but require active ESER membership.

-7. Accepted paper/poster at ESER Annual Meeting
+f) Accepted paper/poster at ESER Annual Meeting

-8. Curriculum Vitae
+g) Curriculum Vitae

 Applicants must provide a CV including a record of:

-– previous training posts in general and Emergency Radiology
+– previous training posts in general and emergency radiology

 – all scientific and educational activities

-9. CME credits in Emergency Radiology
+h) CME credits in emergency radiology

-10. ESER and ESR Membership
+i) ESER and ESR Membership